-Sem: F, S as needed 3 Lec. hrs./week
+Sem: F, S as needed

 This course is designed for students who are seeking an A.S. or A.A.
 University Parallel degree in a major that does not include programs of science, mathematics, engineering, or computer science.
 It will satisfy the mathematics requirement for other A.S. and A.A.
 University parallel majors.
 Topics include sets, logic, geometry, finance, probability, statistics, and applications.